As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 This week I felt like making so many different dishes so that I could have healthy lunches for the week.
-I had so chicken and peppers in the fridge and decided to make some chicken Masala curry.
-I always have the curry spices in my cupboards as I use them in various dishes.
+I had so much chicken and peppers in the fridge and decided to make some chicken Masala curry.
+I always have curry spices in my cupboards as I use them in various dishes.
 I also had coconut cream in the fridge so it was the perfect dish to make with leftover ingredients!
 I decided to make it Paleo so that if someone wanted a dairy-free version, they could try this!
 I always like serving curry with either riced cauliflower or over a bed of lettuce, or even in lettuce wraps.
-For this recipe, I accompanied it with some cauliflower rice that was pan fried with leeks and pork roast, which I’ll upload the recipe for later!
+For this recipe, I accompanied it with some cauliflower rice that was pan-fried with leeks and pork roast, which I'll upload the recipe for later!

 Paleo Chicken Masala Curry

 - 1 onion

 - ¼ cup (60 ml) extra virgin olive oil (or unsalted butter, organic grass-fed ghee, coconut oil)

 - 1.5 tsp Himalayan salt

 - 1.5 tsp chili powder

 - 1.5 tsp turmeric